 Jayson at AudienceBloom leaves you with some final advice:

 So figure out what works for you.
-And whichever channels you chose, make sure your clothes match.
+And whichever channels you choose, make sure your clothes match.
 Huh?
 Read on.

 Create a consistent experience